apache/spark/docs/sql-ref-literals.md

 * **D**

-    Case insensitive, indicates `FLOAT`, which is an 4-byte single-precision floating point number.
+    Case insensitive, indicates `FLOAT`, which is a 4-byte single-precision floating point number.

 * **BD**